-While you’ll of course want to spend most of your time in Korea in amazing cities like Seoul, make sure you also dedicate enough time to exploring all of the natural beauty that South Korea has to offer.
+While you’ll, of course, want to spend most of your time in Korea in amazing cities like Seoul, make sure you also dedicate enough time to explore all of the natural beauty in South Korea.
 Seoraksan National Park is home to Seoraksan, the tallest mountain in the mountain range that runs through the Eastern part of the country.

 There’s no bad time to visit the park — regardless of the season you visit, it’s absolutely beautiful and has plenty of amazing hikes for you to take and views for you to take in.
 That being said, there’s something truly amazing about visiting this national park in the autumn months, because the trees change color and bring the landscape to life.
 If you visit the park after the summer is over and done with, it also means you won’t have to put up with the high temperatures that last through the end of August so being outdoors will be more enjoyable.